ShipBook/ShipBookSDK-Android/README.md

 // in the class
 static Log log = ShipBook.getLogger("TAG");
 ```
-The tag should be the specific tag of your choice.
-The convention is to use the class name for it.
+The TAG should be named for the specific tag of your choice.
+The convention is to use the class name.

-The usage of the log:
+Usage of the log:
 ```java
 log.e("the log message"); // Error log
 log.w("the log message"); // Warning log